18F/api-standards/README.md

 ### Versioning
 The recommended method of versioning APIs is to include a version number in the URL path.
 For example "/v1/".

+Use "/v0/" to represent an API that is in prototype or alpha phase and is likely to change frequently without warning.

 You can see an example of this in practice in the [SAM API](http://gsa.github.io/sam_api/sam/versioning.html).

 ### Use JSON